gageirwin-python-tools/NFCU-Job-Notifier/README.md

 # 🌐 NFCU Job Notifier
- A Python application to send Discord webhooks for new/removed jobs for NFCU
+A Python application to send Discord webhooks for new/removed jobs for Navy Federal Credit Union (NFCU)

 # Usage
 Install requirements